EvoLib/evo-lib/examples/09_evoenv/02_jumper/README.md

 - survive longer episodes

-The rule-based controller is intentionally simple and strong enough to show what a working policy looks like.
+The rule-based controller is intentionally simple and strong enough to show what a effective controller behavior looks like.

 ---